Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 No matter how valuable your fishing rod is, it has to be in one piece.
 The condition of an old fishing rod is the prime factor for determining its worth.

-Changes and alterations in any one of the specifications can actually downgrade your rod.
+Changes and alterations in any one of the specifications can downgrade your rod.

-So the question here, how do you assess the condition of your rod?
-Well, it falls into the five categories, which we have discussed in detail.
+So, the question here is, how do you assess the condition of your rod?
+Well, it falls into the five categories we discussed in detail.

 Near Mint/Mint (Nm/M)

-In simple words, Near mint/Mint is the best, untouched condition of an old fishing rod.
+Simply put, Near mint/Mint is an old fishing rod’s best, untouched condition.
 Let’s say the rod you have has:

 - original packaging